What is a Primary Care Network?

 What can you expect from your PCN?

-Our PCN is known as the SS9 South PCN and comprises a group of practices (Highlands Surgery and Pall Mall Surgery).
+Our PCN is known as the SS9 South PCN and comprises two practices (Highlands Surgery and Pall Mall Surgery).
 Additional healthcare professionals are being recruited to work on behalf of Primary Care Networks.
-New roles include Advanced Nurse Practitioners, Clinical Pharmacists, Mental Health professionals and Social Prescribing Link Workers.
+New roles include Emergency Care Practitioners, Clinical Pharmacists, Mental Health professionals and Social Prescribing Link Workers.
 By introducing a greater skill mix, local people will get more access to the support they need to keep people healthy and independent.

 The aim is to deliver better health outcomes for the local population, as well as a reduction in health inequalities.